 Of course, your shipping purchase needs to be a minimum of $45 to qualify for the credit in the first place.
 If your shipment gets priced out to an amount lower than $45, ask the staff member if you can add-on some extra insurance or perhaps a requirement for in-person signature, so that you can bring the total to $45, trigger the credit, and reduce your out-of-pocket spending to near-zero.

-Since Jessy and I were going to be moving from Montreal back to Toronto in the fall of 2020, I decided to put the FedEx credits to good use by shipping large boxes packed with our belongings back to our place in Toronto.
+Since I was moving in the fall of 2020 and again in the spring of 2021, I decided to put the FedEx credits to good use by shipping large boxes packed with our belongings.

-In order to use the online billing feature and arrange for FedEx pickups at my residence, I needed to set up a FedEx account first, which can be done online at the FedEx website.
+In order to use the online billing feature and arrange for FedEx pickups at my residence, I needed to set up a FedEx business account first, which can be initiated online at the FedEx website.

-For a multinational corporation that plays a key role in global supply chains, FedEx’s website sure is clunky and unintuitive, at best.
+Now, for a multinational corporation that plays a key role in global supply chains, FedEx’s website sure is clunky and unintuitive at best.